The-Standard-Organization/ADotNet/README.md

 ```

-And here's the product of this code:
+And here's the YAML output of this code:

 ```yaml
 trigger: